inspurer/inspurer/README.md

 <h2 align="center">Hi there 👋</h2>

-I'm an android developer, also a python full stack developer, as well as addicting to data visualization
+I am an Android and iOS developer, as well as a Python full-stack development and data mining enthusiast.

 <div align="center">